TheodoreWolf/hyperoptax/README.md

 ## Introduction

-Hyperoptax is a lightweight toolbox for hyper-parameter optimisation of pure JAX functions.
+Hyperoptax is a lightweight toolbox for hyperparameter optimisation of pure JAX functions.
 It provides a concise API that lets you wrap any JAX-compatible loss or evaluation function and search across spaces – all while staying in pure JAX.

 ## Installation